 Trilobites are extinct marine arthropods - with flattened oval bodies, three part segmented exoskeletons, compound eyes and limbs with branching gills (biramous limbs).
+They are one of the most iconic of all Paleozoic lifeforms.

 Trilobite models by Paleozoo